LikeGeil/MacOS/README.md

 ## Updates

-If you have installed MacOS, you need to download Updates.
+If you have installed SoftOS, you need to download Updates.
 Every Update is on our Update-Server and will not downloaded at the Setup.